 Using Google Ad Extensions With Google Ad Grants

-Using Google Ad extensions with Google Ad Grants can highlight your ads and provides them additional screen real estate which can help increase the likelihood that someone will click on the ads and also pushes other competing ads and organic search results lower down the page out of the site of the web searcher.
-In addition, Ad extensions gives key information to those that view the ads.
+Using Google Ad extensions with Google Ad Grants can highlight your ads and provide them additional screen real estate which can help increase the likelihood that someone will click on the ads and also push other competing ads and organic search results lower down the page out of the site of the web searcher.
+In addition, Ad extensions give key information to those that view the ads.
 Thus it is a very good idea for advertisers to use Google Ad extensions to the extent possible.

-Google Ad extensions have been shown to improve the clickthrough rate or your ads and highlight you value proposition or provide other information that you want to convey.
-A higher clickthrough rate in turn leads to a better Quality Score which leads to you ad being in a higher position on the page which is very important if you want them to get the maximum amount of attention.
+Google Ad extensions have been shown to improve the clickthrough rate of your ads and highlight your value proposition or provide other information that you want to convey.
+A higher clickthrough rate in turn leads to a better Quality Score which leads to your ad being in a higher position on the page which is very important if you want them to get the maximum amount of attention.

 The most commonly used type of ad extensions are sitelink extensions which show links to various pages of your website.
 These can highlight various resources on your website and let searchers easily find what on your website they are looking for.
 They also greatly expand your ad and the screen real estate that it covers which makes the ads stand out.
 Nonprofits should use sitelink extension on all their ads.

 For a more explicit call to action, you can use ads you can use price extensions showing what you charge, promotion extensions, which list a current promotion, and callout extensions which can highlight key attributes of your service.
-Some of these are not geared towards nonprofits, however callout extensions can be very powerful and we encourage all organizations to always use callout extensions.
+Some of these are not geared toward nonprofits, however, callout extensions can be very powerful and we encourage all organizations to always use callout extensions.